Harvard MBA Deadlines 2026-2027

 When Does HBS Issue Interview Invitations?

 Harvard Business School conducts interviews by invitation only.
-And of course, the admissions committee notes that if invited, applicants must interview to receive an offer of admission.
+The admissions committee notes that, if invited, applicants must interview to receive an offer of admission.
 The admissions team notes that MBA interviews are 30 minutes long, and are conducted by an admissions team member who is familiar with the candidate’s application.

 HBS does not provide information about when they will issue interview invitations more than a few days in advance.
 However, we can make some guesses about when candidates might hear based on past applicants’ updates to our MBA Livewire tool.